-4.0 Evaluation guidance to downstream user Where other Risk Manageme Where other Risk Management Measures/Operational Conditions are adopted, then users should ensure that risks are managed to at least t equivalent levels.
+4.0 Evaluation guidance to downstream user For scaling see risks are managed to a Available hazard data o Where other Risk Management Measures/Operational Conditions are adopted, then users should ensure that risks are managed to at least equivalent levels.
 Available hazard data do not support the need for a DNEL to be established for other health effects.
-For scaling see Further details on scaling an Further details on scaling and control technologies are provided in SpERC factsheet (http://cefic.org/en/reach- , , , , , , , , , , , , , , , , , , , for-industries-libraries.html). for-industries-libraries.html).
+Further details on scaling and control technologies are provided in SpERC factsheet (http://cefic.org/en/reach- Exposure calculated for for-industries-libraries.html).
 Exposure calculated for benzene and assumes that the substance contains 1 % benzene.
 Arithmetic scaling may be possible if the batch contains < 1 % benzene Exposure assessment Worker ECETOC TRA instrument/tool/method Environment The Hydrocarbon Block Method has been used to calculate environmental exposure with the Petrorisk model.